-- (k) a claim to money that arises solely from: - (i) a commercial contract for the sale of a good or service by a national or enterprise in the territory of a Party to an enterprise in the territory of the other Party, or - (ii) the extension of credit in connection with a commercial transaction, such as trade financing; or - (l) any other claim to money;
+11. a claim to money that arises solely from:

-that does not involve the kinds of interests set out in subparagraphs (a) to (j);
+- a. a commercial contract for the sale of a good or service by a national or enterprise in the territory of a Party to an enterprise in the territory of the other Party, or - b. the extension of credit in connection with a commercial transaction, such as trade financing; or - 12. any other claim to money, that does not involve the kinds of interests set out in subparagraphs (a) to (j);